Easy Homemade Tzatziki Sauce

 3. Serve alongside grilled chicken and veggie kabobs

-4. Use as a dressing in a salad - make it a Greek salad for even more of a punch (romaine lettuce, cucumbers, red onions, tomatoes, olives, feta and your choice of protein)
+4. Use as a dressing in a salad - make it a Greek salad for even more of a punch (romaine lettuce, cucumbers, red onions, tomatoes, olives, feta and your choice of meat)

 Dill is a key ingredient in tzatziki sauce.